 Whenever God means to make a man great, he always breaks him in pieces first. – Charles Spurgeon

 I am constantly on guard against the desire to be “great”.
 I know it’s empty.
-I’ve also seen what happens to the great in today’s social media environment.
-The pressure, the misunderstanding, the flippant and merciless shredding of any wrong word or idea – it’s a nightmare.
+I’ve seen what happens to the great in today’s environment.
+The pressure, the misunderstanding, the flippant and merciless shredding of any wrong word or idea – it’s wild.
 As John Eldredge said, “We should fear becoming a large church, corporation, kingdom.
 We should be forced into it, by God.”

 But I do want to do great things for God.

-Many millennials will relate to me here.
-In most of those “X Reasons Millennials Are Leaving the Church” blog posts, one chief reasons for said ditching is that we aren’t used.
-It’s an unmistakable issue in the generational collision: that too many churches (not mine) soldier on in easy autopilot thinking while millennials’ voices aren’t heard.
-It’s also a thread amongst Christian singles who feel that married people are more likely to be seen as mature and put to work, while singles’ input isn’t sought, their gifts aren’t utilized, their passions aren’t shared.
+Millennials might relate.
+In those “X Reasons Millennials Are Leaving the Church” blog posts, one chief reason for said ditching is that we aren’t used.
+It’s an unmistakable issue in the generational collision: too many churches (not mine, particularly) soldier on without hearing millennials’ voices, utilizing their gifts, or sharing their passions.

-Many church leaders dismiss this as self-focus on millennials’ part.
+Many church leaders dismiss this frustration as self-focus on millennials’ part.
 Maybe.
-Our desire to be used could certainly be twisted into a primitive “need to feel needed”, a move to fulfill the God-shaped holes in our heart with the affirmation of being seen by men as talented and necessary.
+Our desire to be useful could certainly be twisted into a primitive “need to feel needed”, a move to fulfill our God-shaped holes with man’s affirmation.

 But it could also simply be a reflection of our design.
 “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do” (Eph.
 2:10).
-A fire exists in the souls of many, and especially in millennials, to see God’s work done.
+A fire exists in our souls, and especially in millennials’, to see God’s work done.
 It’s confusing and frustrating to see the work delayed.

-But sometimes we get more than we bargained for.
-Sometimes the test more resembles a crucible, going straight to our deepest desires and motivations, like Aslan’s claws taking no prisoners with Eustace’s dragon skin but plunging straight to his heart.
+And how.
+Sometimes the test more resembles a crucible, going straight to our deepest motivations, like Aslan’s claws taking no prisoners with Eustace’s dragon skin but plunging straight to his heart.
 God will refine our motives.
 That’s a Scriptural promise.
-Only what’s done for Christ will last.

-And sometimes, as Spurgeon said, it’s because God does plan to springboard us upwards and needs to develop our character first.
-How we respond to being shredded says everything about us.
+Sometimes, as Spurgeon said, it’s because God does plan to springboard us upwards.
+How we respond to shredding says everything about us.

 There’s a saying: “Success can take you where your character cannot sustain you.”
 That’s why all these prosperity gospel churches are off the mark when they say God wants to give you success.
 He doesn’t.
 He’s more interested in your character.
-He knows pride goes before a fall.
 A woman who becomes CEO will fail without good business practices; a man who leads a ministry does great damage when he falls to sexual immorality.
 If we aren’t diligent and honest in small things, we won’t be in larger things.

 Besides, if I’m reading Scripture right, God will one day honor a lot of people who toil in obscurity and ordinary work.
 “But many who are first will be last, and many who are last will be first” (Matthew 19:30).
 Being sent to the kitchen is not dismissal.
 It’s glory.

-When our church goes in a different direction, utilizes others, or politely sidelines our operations, we can be okay.
-It was never about us to begin with.
-The priorities of an all-seeing God might not always match up with ours.
-There is always service to be done.
+When our church politely goes in a different direction, picks others, or sidelines our operations, we can be okay.
+It was never about us.
+The priorities of an all-seeing God might not always match up with ours(!).